SourceMation/charts/charts/coder/README.md

 ## Before Installation

-Installation of [**cert-manager**](https://github.com/SourceMation/charts/tree/main/charts/cert-manager) and [**cnpg-operator**](https://github.com/SourceMation/charts/tree/main/charts/cnpg-operator) is required.
+* The installation of cert-manager is required according to the instructions provided in the README file of the latest version: https://github.com/SourceMation/charts/tree/main/charts/cert-manager

-Follow the instructions in the README file of the latest versions.
+* The installation of cloudnative-pg operator is required according to the instructions provided in the README file of the latest version: https://github.com/SourceMation/charts/tree/main/charts/cnpg-operator

+* An ingress controller must be installed within the cluster.

 ## After Installation